A complete characterization of testable hypotheses: Finite additivity and main proofs

-Our goal in this section is prove the results presented in Section~\ref{sec:intro} and, in the process of doing so, review the required mathematical machinery and elucidate the role of finitely additive measures.
+Our goal here is to prove the results presented in Section~\ref{sec:intro} and, in the process of doing so, review the required mathematical machinery and elucidate the role of finitely additive measures.
 General references on this topic include \cite{MR45194,MR751777}.
-Recall that we have fixed a measurable space $(\Omega, \Fcal)$, and we let $\Lcal$ denote the set of bounded measurable functions on this space.
+Recall that we have fixed a measurable space $(\Omega, \Fcal)$, and {we let $\Lcal$ denote the set of bounded measurable functions on this space.}

-\begin{definition} A \emph{bounded finitely additive measure} is a real-valued set function $\mu$ on $\Fcal$ that is (i) \emph{additive}, $\mu(A \cup B) = \mu(A) + \mu(B)$ for all disjoint sets $A, B \in \Fcal$, and (ii) \emph{bounded} in total variation norm, $\|\mu\|_\TV = \sup_{A \in \Fcal} |\mu(A)| < \infty$.
+\begin{definition} A \emph{bounded finitely additive measure} is a real-valued set function $\mu$ on $\Fcal$ that is (i) \emph{additive}, $\mu(A \cup B) = \mu(A) + \mu(B)$ for all disjoint sets $A, B \in \Fcal$, and (ii) \emph{bounded} in total-variation norm, $\|\mu\|_\TV = \sup_\pi \sum_{A \in \pi} |\mu(A)| < \infty$, where the supremum ranges over all finite measurable partitions of $\Omega$.
 The space of all such $\mu$ is denoted by $\ba$, the subset taking nonnegative values by $\ba_+$, and the further subset with unit mass by $\ba_1$.
 Thus $\ba_1$ is the space of finitely additive probability measures, also known as \emph{probability charges}. \end{definition}